-RMNI is opening again on August 16.
-We are excited to get ready for our students to return!
-Our students can't wait to return and we want to surprise them with a brand new (and safer) look to their school!
+RMNI is reopened on January 16.
+We are excited for our students to return!
+Our students couldn't wait to return and we have surprise them with a brand new (and safer) look to their school!

 Thank you for reading RMNI’s story and contributing to a more equitable world.
 We appreciate any help or contribution, no matter how big or small!
 If possible, please share our campaign link on social media (Facebook, Instagram, etc.) and with your friends.
 We will keep you posted on the use of funds and our progress going forward.